mygitac-ts/CS50-Final-Project/readme.md

 - **Easy Removal:** Remove selected item that are completed.
 - **Reset lists:** Remove everything and reset both lists with a button.

-## Installation
+## How to launch application

 To set up the project locally, follow these steps:

-1. Clone the repository: `git clone <https://github.com/code50/128324417/tree/main/mylist>`
+1. Clone the repository: `git clone https://github.com/mygitac-ts/CS50-Final-Project.git`
-2. Navigate to the project directory: `cd my-list`
+2. Navigate to the project directory: `cd CS50-Final-Project.git`
-3. Install dependencies: `pip install -r requirements.txt`

-## How to launch application

-1. Run the Flask application: `python app.py`
+3. Open workspace
+4. Run 'flask.run'
-2. Open the application in your web browser: `http://127.0.0.1:5000/`
+5. Open the application in your web browser: `http://127.0.0.1:5000/`
-3. Interact with the application to create and manage your daily lists.